calacademy-research/web-asset-server/README.md

 git clone git@github.com:specify/specify7.git in this directory and then copy the contents of specify-7-config over the files in this dir

-for web asset server, pull: https://github.com/calacademy-research/web-asset-server git clone https://github.com/calacademy-research/web-asset-server then copy the contents of web-asset-server-config over the files in this new dir
+for web asset server:
+git clone https://github.com/calacademy-research/web-asset-server
+then copy the contents of web-asset-server-config over the files in the new web-asset-server directory.